CGJennings/se3docs/docs/um-install-other.md

    java -cp strange-eons.selibrary register
    ```

+   For a list of additional options accepted by `register`, run it with the `--help` option.
+A few of the most important are:

+   `--allusers` to attempt to install for all users and not just yourself (typically requires root access)

+   `--uninstall` to undo a previous registration

+   `--xdg` to specify the location of the `xdg-utils` used to complete the registration (see below)

-   >To register for all users instead of yourself, try the `--allusers` option.
-The registration tool requires that you have the package `xdg-utils` installed.
+   >The registration tool requires that you have the package `xdg-utils` installed.
 Recent builds of popular Linux distros should already include it, but if yours does not you can install it yourself.
 A typical command to do this is `sudo apt-get install xdg-utils`; check the documentation for your distro for more information.
-If needed, you can specify the location of `xdg-utils` with the `--xdg` option.
-The `--uninstall` option can be used to remove a previous registration.
-(Use `--help` option for a complete list of options.)